tik0/Compute_MTF/README.md

 # PDS_Compute_MTF x mtf.py

-This repository is a combination of [PDS_Compute_MTF](https://github.com/bvnayak/PDS_Compute_MTF) and [mtf.py](https://github.com/u-onder/mtf.py) for MTF (Modular Transfer Function) analysis of an image.
+This repository is a combination of [PDS_Compute_MTF](https://github.com/bvnayak/PDS_Compute_MTF) and [mtf.py](https://github.com/u-onder/mtf.py) for MTF (Modulation Transfer Function) analysis of an image.
 Furthermore, new features are implemented that allow the processing of video streams.

 ## Features